 EPFO cuts interest rate on deposits to 7-year low of 8.5 pc for 2019-20

-Retirement fund body EPFO on Thursday lowered interest rate on provident fund deposits to a seven-year low of 8.5 per cent for the current financial year.
-The the Employees' Provident Fund Organisation (EPFO) had provided 8.65 per cent rate of interest on EPF for 2018-19 to its around six crore subscribers.
-The decision was taken at a meeting of the the EPFO's apex decision making body -- the Central Board of Trustee (CBT).
+Retirement fund body EPFO on Thursday lowered the interest rate on provident fund deposits by 0.15 percentage point to a seven-year low of 8.5 per cent for the current financial year.
+The Employees' Provident Fund Organisation (EPFO) had provided 8.65 per cent rate of interest on EPF for 2018-19 to its around six crore subscribers.
+The decision was taken at a meeting of the EPFO's apex decision making body the Central Board of Trustees (CBT).

 The EPFO had provided 8.65 per cent interest rate to its subscribers for 2016-17 and 8.55 per cent in 2017-18.
 The rate of interest was slightly higher at 8.8 per cent in 2015-16.
 It had given 8.75 per cent rate of interest in 2013-14 as well as 2014-15, higher than 8.5 per cent for 2012-13.

 Now, the labour ministry requires the finance ministry's concurrence on the matter.
 Since the Government of India is the guarantor, the finance ministry has to vet the proposal for EPF interest rate to avoid any liability on account of shortfall in the EPFO income for a fiscal.
-The finance ministry has been nudging the labour ministry for aligning the EPF interest rate with other small saving schemes run by the government like the public provident fund and post office saving schemes..
+The finance ministry has been nudging the labour ministry for aligning the EPF interest rate with other small saving schemes run by the government like the public provident fund and post office saving schemes.
+Later in a statement on the CBT meeting, the Labour Ministry stated that the CBT also appreciated that the EPFO has entered into an agreement with State Bank of India after successfully negotiating waiver of various service charges, which resulted in saving of around Rs 15 crore annually to the EPFO.

+The CBT accorded approval to the proposal for empanelment of Jammu and Kashmir Bank as one of the collecting banks to collect EPF dues in Jammu and Kashmir.
+The CBT also recommended extending the provision of minimum assurance benefit of Rs 2.5/3 Lakh, payable to family members of deceased employee who dies while in service.
+Earlier, the benefit of minimum assurance of Rs 2.5 Lakh and maximum assurance amount of Rs 6 Lakh was not payable where the member worked in more than one establishment during a continuous period of 12 months preceding the month of death.

+Now the Board has approved to extend these benefits even if a member had worked in multiple establishments.
+The Board approved the amendment in Para 28(4) of EDLI Scheme 1976 to delegate the power to Additional Central Provident Fund Commissioners so as to grant online exemption.
+This will benefit lakhs of employees of more than 25,000 establishments. ' The exempted employers can buy group insurance for their employees in lieu of the Employee Deposit Linked Insurance (EDLI) Scheme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)